Race and health: Defining race

 Even though there is a broad scientific agreement that essentialist and typological conceptions of race are untenable, scientists around the world continue to conceptualize race in widely differing ways.
 Historically, biological definitions of race have encompassed both essentialist and anti-essentialist views.
 Essentialists have sought to show that racial groups are genetically distinct populations, describing "races as groups of people who share certain innate, inherited biological traits".
 In contrast, anti-essentialists have used biological evidence to demonstrate that "race groupings do not reflect patterns of human biological variation, countering essentialist claims to the contrary".

 Over the past 20 years, a consensus has emerged that, while race is partially based on physical similarities within groups, it does not have an inherent physical or biological meaning.
 In response, researchers and social scientists have begun examining notions of race as constructed.
 Racial groups are "constructed" from differing historical, political, and economic contexts, rather than corresponding to inherited, biological variations.
 Proponents of the constructionist view claim that biological definitions have been used to justify racism in the past and still have the potential to be used to encourage racist thinking in the future.
 Since race is changing and often so loosely characterized on arbitrary phenotypes, and because it has no genetic basis, the only working definition we can assign it is a social construct.
 This is not to say race is imaginary or non-existent.
 It is an important social reality.
 However to say that the concept of race has any scientific merit or has a scientific foundation can lead to many issues in scientific research, and it may also lead to inherent racial bias.

-Social views also better explain the ambiguity of racial definitions.
+Social interpretations of race explains that social views also better explain the ambiguity of racial definitions.
 An individual may self-identify as one race based on one set of determinants (for example, phenotype, culture, ancestry) while society may ascribe the person otherwise based on external forces and discrete racial standards.
 Dominant racial conceptions influence how individuals label both themselves and others within society.
 Modern human populations are becoming more difficult to define within traditional racial boundaries due to racial admixture.
 Most scientific studies, applications, and government documents ask individuals to self-identify race from a limited assortment of common racial categories.
 The conflict between self-identification and societal ascription further complicates biomedical research and public health policies.
 However complex its sociological roots, race has real biological ramifications; the intersection of race, science, and society permeates everyday life and influences human health via genetics, access to medical care, diagnosis, and treatment.